sandip4n/eq-presets/README.md

 also influenced by head-related transfer function.
 Hence, they are not intended to be used as is.

+A rough target based on my preferences would be something close the IEF 2025 target but with less ear gain and a slight mid-bass boost around 160 Hz.
+Squiglink preference adjustments for the JM-1 target are listed below.
+- Tilt 0dB/octave
+- Bass +8dB
+- Treble -4dB
+- Ear Gain -2.8dB

 If none of this make any sense, please consider going through the materials linked below.